 Welcome to Year 1!

-Our topic for the Autumn term is ‘'Changes'
+Our topic for the Autumn Term is ‘Let's Celebrate'

 Please download and view the topic web at the bottom of the page for more information.